Ballsdex-Team/BallsDex-DiscordBot/README.md

 >
 > [![Discord server](https://discord.com/api/guilds/1049118743101452329/embed.png?style=banner2)](https://discord.gg/Qn2Rkdkxwc)

-## Suggestions, questions and bug reports
+## Suggestions, issues and bug reports

-Our self host support has ended and we no longer maintain a support server.
-Any bugs or issues can be raised by creating an issue on this repo, support issues will be closed.
+Any bugs, suggestions or issues can be raised by creating an issue on this repo.

 ## Documentation